mart1n-xyz/NFTcrypt/README.md

 4. Wait for the seller to reveal the secret.
 5. Once the secret is revealed, you can decrypt it and read the super secret confidential content.
 The interface also checks whether the content is authentic (by hashing the decrypted message and comparing with the has stored in the contract).

+## Current applications
++ Sale of tickets, reservations, etc.
++ Sale of exclusive/limited content or access
++ Distribution of promo stuff (promo codes, freebies, access codes, etc.)
++ Decentralized access control and management

+## Potential applications
++ Pay-to-view collections of NFTs (secret becomes the key to decrypt other NFTs' secrets)

 ## Technical details
 ### Directory structure
 Basic structure and relevant folders/files: